SuperGuy10/NLP_Final_Project/README.md

 * Probability and statistics
 * Natural Language Toolkit (NLTK)

-Since I haven't learned Machine Learning or Artificial Intelligencelearn courses yet, I can only imitate some methods of ideas of Supervised Learning or Naive Bayesian Classifier.
+Since I haven't learned Machine Learning or Artificial Intelligence courses yet, I can only imitate some ideas of Supervised Learning or Naive Bayesian Classifier.